Last updated : July 14, 2025

 Trying to beat oral fluid drug tests

 The oral fluid drug test is becoming more popular because it affords employers the ability to determine recent drug use.
 In fact, the Substance Abuse and Mental Health Services Administration (SAMHSA) began allowing federally mandated employers to use the test on January 1, 2020.
-However, it’s up to each individual entity as to whether or not they will incorporate it into their drug testing procedures.
+However, it’s up to individual entities whether or not they will incorporate it into their drug testing procedures.
+Safety-sensitive employers still can’t use this method though because there aren’t any SAMHSA-approved labs ready to receive the samples.

 Products claiming to beat oral fluid drug tests are all over the place.
-They include mouthwashes, chewing gum, and specific brands of toothpaste—which, of course, all include disclaimers somewhere on the packaging.
+They include mouthwashes, chewing gum, and specific brands of toothpaste—and, of course, all include disclaimers somewhere on the packaging.

-A quick online search can have them delivered to your door in a matter of days—possibly next day if one is willing to bear the expense.
-Trying to save your job because you smoked a joint yesterday and got popped with a random today could seem a viable reason to some.
+A quick online search can have them delivered to your door in a matter of days—possibly even the next day if one is willing to bear the expense.
+Trying to save your job because you smoked a joint or popped a pill yesterday and got hit with a random today could seem a viable reason to some.

 That should be a no-brainer!